ashahzad4/Zaypay/README.markdown

 <br/>
 ### MarkPayloadProvided(int paymentID)

 When a payment is made, the desired product must be delivered to the customer.
 You can use zaypay to *register the status of product delivery*.
-This way you can conveniently decide whether a customer is trying to get a free ride without having to keep track of all payments in your own database.
+This way you can track if a customer is misusing the system without having to keep track of all payments in your own database.
 You get a __"payload-provided"__ that you get in every __payment-hash__.

 Calling *MarkPayloadProvided(int paymentID)* method returns the same __PaymentResponse__ object.